H&M sees no big delays in supply yet due to virus outbreak

-STOCKHOLM, Feb 27 (Reuters) - H&M, the world’s second-biggest fashion retailer, said on Thursday it was still not seeing any major delays in supply due to the coronavirus outbreak.
+STOCKHOLM (Reuters) - H&M (HMb.ST), the world’s second-biggest fashion retailer, said on Thursday it was still not seeing any major delays in supply due to the coronavirus outbreak.

 The Swedish group sources most of its products in China and other Asian countries, such as Bangladesh and Cambodia.